-The System core contains the essential modules required for the normal operation of the Whiz80.
-Missing modules may prevent the Whizz80 computer from functioning correctly.
-This core connects to the submodules by a system bus.
+The System core contains the essential modules required for the normal operation of the Whizz80.
+Any missing modules may prevent the Whizz80 computer from functioning correctly.